Henrik Sedin: Modo Hockey (1997–2000)

 Aged 16, Henrik and Daniel Sedin began their professional careers in 1997–98 with Modo Hockey of the Swedish Hockey League.
 Henrik recorded a goal and five points over 39 games during his rookie season.
 In his second year with Modo, he improved to 12 goals and 34 points, joint second in team scoring with Samuel Påhlsson, behind Daniel.
-At the end of the season, Henrik and Daniel were named co-recipients of the Golden Puck, the Swedish player of the year award.
+At the end of the season, Henrik and Daniel were named co-recipients of the Guldpucken, the Swedish player of the year award.

 The Sedins were considered top prospects for the 1999 NHL Entry Draft.
 Rated as the top European prospects, they were expected to be top five selections and expressed a desire to play for the same team.
 Their agent, Mike Barnett, president of international talent agency IMG, presented them with two options to circumvent the usual NHL draft process, allowing them to play together.
 The first option was for the pair to enter the 1999 draft and not sign with their respective NHL clubs for two years, allowing them to become unrestricted free agents.
 This option required that they play junior ice hockey in North America, which was not their intention.
 Barnett also suggested that either Henrik or Daniel opt out of the 1999 draft, in the hope that the same team that selected the first twin would select the other the following year.
 On the possibility of the Sedins' playing for separate teams, Vancouver Canucks scout Thomas Gradin commented, "They're good enough to play with anyone, but separately their capacity might decrease by 10 or 15 percent."
 Nevertheless, Henrik and Daniel both entered the 1999 draft expecting to be selected by separate teams.
 However, then-Canucks general manager Brian Burke already possessed the third overall pick and through a series of transactions he obtained the second overall pick.
 He used these second and third overall picks to select Daniel and Henrik, respectively.
 Gradin notified them of the Canucks' intentions five minutes before the draft.
 Although then-Tampa Bay Lightning general manager Rick Dudley was ready to make Daniel his first overall choice before opening negotiations, he was convinced by Burke and Barnett that Daniel would not sign unless his brother was on the same team.

 On 27 July 1999, a month following the draft, Henrik and Daniel signed three-year contracts with the Canucks.
 As the contract did not require them to begin playing in Vancouver immediately, they announced on 12 August they would return to Sweden to play one more season with Modo.
 During the 1999–2000 season, Henrik led Modo in scoring with 47 points in 50 games, two points ahead of Daniel.
 The two brothers played on a line with New York Islanders prospect Mattias Weinhandl.